Spectral Switch Anomalies in Sagnac Interferometer with respect to Galilean Frame: Theoretical results under Galilean frame

-In the beginning of this work we have to fix the radius and the angular speed of the gyroscopic table.
-After that we can make some changes into the angular speed as well as the radius to find spectral shift in the spectral switch representation of our white light interferometry.
+Initially we have fixed the radius and the angular speed of the gyroscopic table.
+After that we made some changes into the angular speed as well as the radius to find spectral shift in the spectral switch representation of our white light interferometry.
 Here, we first show the acceptable angular speed-radius doublets for getting first spectral switch in both frames.
-For getting spectral switch from Galilean frame experimental set-up, we must have to follow the following equalities.
+For getting spectral switch from Galilean frame experimental set-up, we have to follow the following equalities.

 Hence, using this relation we can plot the necessary radius-angular speed doublets to get first spectral switch.
-Here, we considered a polychromatic input with peak wavelengths for non-relativistic as 612 nm.
+Here, we considered a polychromatic input with peak wavelengths for non-relativistic as 615 nm.
 The Bandwidths of it has been taken as 238 nm .

-Now, we are considering a radius of 0.3048 m of the gyroscopic stage with angular speeds 58.52 rps (Green), 58.82 rps (Black) and 59.12 rps (Red).
+Fig.2 shows the graph plotted between frequency $ \omega $ and $ R $, radius of Gyroscope (shown in Fig.1).
+This plot shows the accepted values required for $ \omega $ and radius $ R $ for first order switch in non-relativistic frame of reference.
+Then the plots shown in Fig 3a shows the graph plotted between wavelength $ \lambda $ and intensity $ I( \lambda) $ for $ R = 0.3048 m $ and with angular speeds 58.52 rps (Green), 58.82 rps (Black) and 59.12 rps (Red) respectively.
 These three angular velocities are providing different spectral switch.
 The radius-angular speed doublet $= (0.3048, 58.9)$ belongs to the trajectory with spectral switch position.
+Figures 3b, 3c and 3d show the enlarged part of total spectrum shown in Fig.3a.

 }

 \end{multicols}

 \begin{multicols}{2} {